Join Here | Log In

 Encoded by the IL6 gene, interleukin-6 (IL-6) is another inflammatory cytokine shown to be consistently elevated in depression.

 Animal studies show that inducing an elevated level of IL-6 causes depressive behavior.
 This can be done using stressful situations or by injecting lipopolysaccharide, an endotoxin from bacteria.[ref]
-Animals bred to not produce IL-6 are resistant to despair behavior usually induced by stress.[ref]
+Animals bred not to produce IL-6 are resistant to despair behavior usually induced by stress.[ref]

 Genetic studies in humans also link higher levels of IL-6, stressful life events, and an increased risk of depression.[ref]